pratikraj876/AWS-Training/README.md

 # AWS-Training

-This is smy first Repository.
+This is my first Repository.

 <br>
 Author - Pratik Kumar